-The company has a Head Office with its principal place of business at #14-01, MYP Plaza, 135 Cecil Street, Singapore 069536 and a branch, with its principal place of business located at Level 10-1 One Global Place, 25th Street & 5th Avenue, Bonifacio Global City, Tauig City, Philippines.
-The branch was registered on 5 August 2014 and commenced operations since 5 August 2014.
+The company has a Philippines branch ("Philippines Branch"), with its principal place of business located at Level 10-1 One Global Place, 25th Street & 5th Avenue, Bonifacio Global City, Tauig City, Philippines.
+The Philippines Branch was registered on 5 August 2014 and commenced operations since 5 August 2014.